-Simon Shipley begins his fifth season as goalkeeper coach at Wheaton in 2015.
+Simon Shipley begins his sixth season as goalkeeper coach at Wheaton in 2016.

 Shipley is currently the head goalkeeper coach for the Nova Soccer Club and also the U14 Nova S.C.
 Girls Head Coach.
 He holds a United States Soccer Federation (USSF) National ‘C’ Coaching License and also owns a National Goalkeeper Diploma from the National Soccer Coaches Association of America (NSCAA).